mtzgroup/j-eri-regent/README.md

 # To partition tasks and run in parallel on 2 GPUs:
 regent top_jfock.rg -L P -i ../tests/h2o -v ../tests/h2o/output.dat -p 2 -ll:gpu 2
 ```
+Note that this command will both compile and execute the Regent code.

 #### Options
 - `-L [S|P|D|F|G]` specifies the max angular momentum.
 Compiler will generate all kernels up to and including those containing `L`.
 - `-i` specifies path to directory containing input files (see below)